Western Illinois University

 **Note** In order to upload Individual documents must be under 2 MB in size.

-Screening will begin on March 2, 2020 and continue until filled
+Screening will begin on June 2, 2023 and continue until position is filled.

 Western Illinois University endeavors to provide a safe environment for its employees and students and requires candidates to submit to a background investigation upon offer of employment.
 Employment is contingent upon compliance with University policies and procedures relating to the receipt and evaluation of information contained in the background investigation.

-Questions regarding the search may be directed to: Dr. James Schmidt, Associate Dean, College of Arts and Sciences, at JA-Schmidt@wiu.edu
+Questions regarding the search may be directed to: Chad Cerullo at email@example.com.

-For assistance with the online application system contact the Office of Equal Opportunity and Access at (309)298-1977 or via email at firstname.lastname@example.org
+For assistance with the online application system contact the Office of Human Resources at (309) 298-1971 or via email at firstname.lastname@example.org.

 Western Illinois University